jil1213/SMP-SignalProcessing/README.md

 This repository contains all scripts used for my master's thesis.
 Folder `data` stores the measured data and converted files

+## Code_automated_correlation

+This folder contains free-standing code that can be used to automatically create an average of matching profiles.
+The following steps, which are saved in the associated scripts, are carried out automatically:
+All Profiles of one subfolder (=one day) are load and cuuted with surface and ground. -> Automated_processing The similarity of all profiles to each others is calculated and presented in a Similarity matrix. -> Automated_similarity To find matching profiles a threshold is applied and groups or pairs are build -> Automated_correlation The mean and std of groups/pairs is calculated and plotted -> Automated_mean

+The scripts are explained in detailled:

+### automated_processing

+Load all smp profiles of subfolders with `load_profiles` and cut them between surface (own method to find surface value and cut values before) and ground (detected by snowmicropyn).
+Save all profiles in a dict.

+Alignment functions are save in this script: Used to align to profiles with crosscorrelation (finds lag(=displacement value) of two profiles to get the best correlation for them)
+`get_offset` finds lag by correlate two profiles `align_profiles` Shifts profiles by lag to get best alignment

+### automated_similarity.py

+Cosine similarity matrix is calculated in `compute_aligned_similarity_matrix`.
+To get the highest possible similarity, profiles are aligned with crosscorrelation first!
+Alignment functions are part of `automated_processing.py`
+After alignment cosine similarity as similarity value is calculated.
+`cosine = np.dot(df1, df2) / (np.linalg.norm(df1) * np.linalg.norm(df2))`
+Similarity Matrix of one day (=Subfolder) can be plotted.

+### automated_correlation.py

+This script analyzes structural similarity between SMP profiles based on cosine similarity.
+It includes three core methods:

+`find_reference_profile`: Automatically selects the most representative profile in a group by optimizing for number of similar neighbors, their minimum similarity, and their mean similarity.
+`find_highest_similarity_pairs`: Identifies unique pairs of profiles with the highest mutual similarity.
+`find_all_threshold_groups` : Constructs groups of profiles in which all members exceed a specified similarity threshold to one another.

+### automated_mean.py

+Can use output of `automated_correlation.py` to compute and visualize mean of group-wise aligned profiles.

 ## Code_density

 ...under construction...